What are the Medicare Part D abbreviations: EA BA DS AE in the plan benefit type?

 background for qualifying plans.

-As a note, when new plan designs are released each year, we summarize the annual number of
+When new stand-alone Part D drug plan designs are released each year, we summarize the annual number of

-Medicare Part D plans into Medicare Part D benefit types and this
+Medicare Part D PDPs into Medicare Part D benefit types and this

 information is shown in